SmartestWashingMachine/mango2/guides/loading_custom_translator_llms.md

 - stop_words (string | array of strings | null): Extra words/phrases to stop generation once reached.

+- keep_empty_extraction (boolean): If true and if `extract_from_output` can not find a match, an empty output will be extracted instead.

 ## Templating

 As shown above, there are several operators that can be used for templating purposes: